phoenix-rtos/phoenix-rtos-doc/tests/index.md

 - Finally, the overall test result is printed.

 The test runner does not build the project for you.
 You need to add the test parameter to the build script to ensure that the tests will be built.
-If you want to test the `phoenix-rtos-ports`, make sure that the ports are built and include the `LONG_TEST=y` environment variable during the building process.
+If you want to test the `feniks-rtos-ports`, make sure that the ports are built and include the `LONG_TEST=y` environment variable during the building process.

 Some targets require extra steps to make them compatible with the test runner.
 For example, the `ia32-generic-qemu`